About the Zachman Framework for Enterprise Architecture

 A big difference, or even maybe the main difference between the Zachman model and Dragon1 open EA Method, is that Zachman makes the elements like a process 'mandatory' to use by an architect, whereas Dragon1 open EA Method states that if you as an architect use business concepts that contain the element 'process', only then processes will become part of the architecture of your enterprise.

-So you might as well have an enterprise architecture without any elements Zachman defines as mandatory.
-This means that from a Dragon1 open EA Method perspective, Zachman is not a framework for enterprise architecture but a reference enterprise architecture for common process-oriented - enterprises and organizations.
+So, you might as well have an enterprise architecture without any elements that Zachman defines as mandatory.
+This means that from a Dragon1 open EA Method perspective, Zachman is not a framework for enterprise architecture but a reference enterprise architecture for common process-oriented enterprises and organizations.

 Free Trial Account